 The train conductor made his rounds around 5:30 in the morning to wake us up for our pending arrival in Ubon Ratchathani.
 I knew I was close when this is what I saw out my window:

 One of the first few things I wanted to do once I got to Ubon was hit up the local markets.
+I was greeted by my mom and aunts at the train station, who promptly ushered me into the car as we had errands to run.
 The Phibun market is a large open space with a roof, filled with hundreds of vendors selling fresh fish/meat, flip-flops, children toys, canned food, cooked foods, and more.
-Once I got there, I was immediately hit with the smell of raw fish and meat combined warm air, I wouldn't consider that the most pleasant of smells.
+Once I got there, I was immediately hit with the smell of raw fish and meat combined warm air, I wouldn’t consider that the most pleasant of smells.

 However once I got over the stench, the adventure began.
 Walking around the inside of a wet market in Thailand is a mini adventure in itself.
 I was immediately rewarded with colorful displays of wares being peddled by friendly shop owners.
 One store in particular caught my attention due to the way that it’s organized to really showcase the colors.